sumup-oss/circuit-ui/CONTRIBUTING.md

 1. Let others know that you're working on an issue by leaving a comment or assigning it to yourself.
 2. Clone the repository (you might need to fork it first) and branch out from the latest `main` branch.
 3. Code, add, commit, and push your changes in your feature branch.
 4. Submit a pull request and make sure that the CI checks pass.
-Don't forget to add a [changeset](#changesets) and accept the [contributor license agreement](#contributor-license-agreement-cla).
+Don't forget to add a [changeset](#changesets).
 5. Collaborate with the codeowners/reviewers to merge your changes to `main`.

-### Contributor License Agreement (CLA)

-To start contributing to SumUp Open Source projects, please accept our [Contributor License Agreement](https://opensource.sumup.com/cla).
-Should you have any questions or concerns, please get in touch with [opensource@sumup.com](mailto:opensource@sumup.com).

 ## Quick Start